ycpcs/cs360-spring2016/assign/assign02.md

 title: "Assignment 2"
 ---

-**Due: Monday, Feb 8th in class** Late assignments will be penalized 20% per day.
+**Due: Wednesday, Feb 10th in class** Late assignments will be penalized 20% per day.

 Book Questions from *Introduction to Algorithms - 3rd ed.*
 ==========================================================